wandb/docs/docs/guides/integrations/torchtune.md

 ## Using the Weights & Biases metric logger

-You can quickly try the W&B integration with torchtune by overriding arguments at launch time.

-Run any default recipe and pass the `metric_logger._component_` with the corresponding `WandBLogger` class.
-You can also pass a `project` name and `log_every_n_steps` to log metrics every n steps.
+Enable Weights & Biases logging on the recipe's config file by modifying the `metric_logger` section.
+Change the `_component_` to `torchtune.utils.metric_logging.WandBLogger` class.
+You can also pass a `project` name and `log_every_n_steps` to customize the logging behavior.

-The `WandBLogger` class is a subclass of `MetricLogger` and inherits all of its methods.
-It adds the ability to log metrics to Weights & Biases.
-It also supports any other `kwargs` to pass to the [wandb.init](https://docs.wandb.ai/ref/python/init) method.
-For example, you can pass:
+You can also pass any other `kwargs` as you would to the [wandb.init](https://docs.wandb.ai/ref/python/init) method.
+For example, if you are working on a team, you can pass the `entity` argument to the `WandBLogger` class to specify the team name.

 <Tabs
   defaultValue="config"